MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql.md

 ```

 #### Buffer Cache Contention
-Significant contention in your buffer cache indicates queries might be fighting for the same buffers, leading to performance bottlenecks.
+Significant contention in your buffer cache indicates multiple queries might be fighting for the same buffer space, leading to performance bottlenecks.
 Examining the location and frequency of buffer access can help in diagnosing such issues:

 ```sql
 SELECT c.relname, b.relblocknumber, COUNT(*) AS access_count